Unlocking our Sound Heritage

 Roly Keating, Chief Executive of the British Library said:

-“We are extremely grateful to the Heritage Lottery Fund and all our supporters for recognising the urgent need to save these rare, unique recordings from around the UK.
+“We are extremely grateful to the The National Lottery Heritage Fund and all our supporters for recognising the urgent need to save these rare, unique recordings from around the UK.
 The British Library is the home of the nation’s sound archive, and we are delighted that this funding will help us preserve our audio heritage for people to explore and enjoy.”

 Ilse Assmann, president of the International Association of Sound and Audiovisual Archives (IASA) said: